 - ½ bag fingerling potatoes or 4 small Yukon gold potatoes, cubed

 - 1 bunch asparagus, trimmed

-- Poached eggs, 1-2 per person - link to egg cups
+- Poached eggs, 1-2 per person (I used silicone egg cups for poaching)

 - 1 Tbsp extra virgin olive oil, plus extra for drizzling (optional)